Master's degree in chemistry

 The routes

-This course offers multidisciplinary training in organic chemistry with a focus on life sciences.
-Teaching focuses on the synthesis, characterization and study of the biological properties of essential biomolecules such as nucleosides, oligonucleotides, saccharides, peptides, proteins and biopolymers.
+This program offers multidisciplinary training in organic chemistry focused on life sciences.
+The curriculum focuses on the synthesis, characterization, and study of the biological properties of essential biomolecules such as nucleosides, oligonucleotides, saccharides, peptides, proteins, and biopolymers.

 Materials chemistry

-This pathway offers training to acquire skills in the chemistry of materials and their interfaces, for research or industrial sectors concerned with sustainable development, energy, health and the environment.
-The course introduces the concepts and tools used in the design and development of various types of materials, their characterization and applications in the above-mentioned fields.
-The training received enables the integration of academic and industrial research.
+This program offers training that allows students to acquire skills in the fields of materials chemistry and its interfaces for research or in industrial sectors related to sustainable development, energy, health, and the environment.
+The program introduces the concepts and tools used in the design and development of various types of materials, their characterization, and their applications in the aforementioned fields.
+The training received allows students to integrate academic research with research developed in an industrial setting.

-This pathway introduces students to the concepts and tools used in solution chemistry, extraction and separation chemistry, elaboration and materials and process science, in the context of research and development activities, particularly in connection with the nuclear fuel cycle and the recycling of strategic metals.
+This program provides training that introduces students to the concepts and tools used in solution chemistry, extraction and separation chemistry, development, and materials and process science, in the context of research and development activities, particularly in relation to the nuclear fuel cycle and the recycling of strategic metals.

 Theoretical chemistry and modeling